syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/web-assembly-application.md

  ![Blazor Project Configuration](../images/blazor-project-configuration.png)

- **Step 4:** Select the target Framework **.NET 5.0** at the top of the Application based on your required target and then click **Create** button to create a new Blazor WebAssembly application.
+ **Step 4:** Select the target Framework **.NET 5.0** at the top of the application based on your required target and then click **Create** button to create a new Blazor WebAssembly application.

   ![Blazor Server Application with Additional Information](../images/blazor-webassembly-app-with-addition-information.png)

-**Step 5:** Installing Syncfusion Blazor packages in the application
+**Step 5:** Installing Syncfusion Blazor packages in the application.

 You can use any one of the below standard to install the Syncfusion Blazor library in your application.

 * **Using Syncfusion Blazor individual NuGet Packages [New standard]**

 > Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
-We highly recommend this new standard for your Blazor production applications.
+This new standard is highly recommended for your Blazor production applications.
 Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) to know the benefits of the individual NuGet packages.

 1. Install **Syncfusion.Blazor.PdfViewer** NuGet package to the new application using the `NuGet Package Manager`.
 For more details about available NuGet packages, refer to the [Individual NuGet Packages](https://blazor.syncfusion.com/documentation/nuget-packages/) documentation.

-2. Right-click the project,and then select `Manage NuGet Packages`.
+2. Right-click the project, and then select `Manage NuGet Packages`.

     ![Blazor NuGet Explorer](../images/blazor-nuget-explorer.png)